Emotional Rescue: History

 Recorded throughout 1979, first in Compass Point Studios, Nassau, Bahamas, then Pathé Marconi, Paris, with some end-of-year overdubbing in New York City at The Hit Factory, Emotional Rescue was the first Rolling Stones album recorded following Keith Richards' exoneration from a Toronto drugs charge that could have landed him in jail for years.
 Fresh from the revitalization of Some Girls (1978), Richards and Mick Jagger led the Stones through dozens of new songs, some of which were held over for Tattoo You (1981), and picked ten of them for Emotional Rescue.

 Several of the tracks on the album featured just the core Rolling Stones band members: Jagger, Richards, Ronnie Wood, Charlie Watts, and Bill Wyman.
 On others, they were joined by keyboardists Nicky Hopkins and co-founder Ian Stewart, sax player Bobby Keys and harmonica player Sugar Blue.

 Songs left off the album appeared on Tattoo You ("Hang Fire", "Little T&A" and "No Use in Crying").
 "Think I'm Going Mad", another song from the sessions, was released as the B-side to "She Was Hot" in 1984.
-A cover song sung by Richards, "We Had It All", was released on the 2011 deluxe Some Girls package.
+A Waylon Jennings cover song sung by Richards, "We Had It All", was released on the 2011 deluxe Some Girls package.